Calculus Readiness Diagnostic Test

 Preparing for the Diagnostic Test:

-The Calculus Readiness Diagnostic Test Canvas Organization has practice tests as well as learning modules to help students prepare for the diagnostic test.
+The Calculus Readiness Diagnostic Test Canvas Organization has practice quizzes as well as learning modules to help students prepare for the diagnostic test.
 The practice portion of the Canvas site has videos with worked examples, links to online precalculus textbook pages, long practice sets, and short practice quizzes for each topic on the diagnostic test.
 There are seven main topics: algebra, geometry, solving equations and inequalities, functions and graphs, polynomial and rational functions, exponential and logarithmic functions, and trigonometry.
 The main topics are further divided into over 35 subtopics to help students identify where they need the most help.

 After watching the videos, consulting the online textbook, and working through the corresponding practice problems, students can take a quick quiz to test their retention of the studied material.
 After mastering all of the individual skills, students can take a practice test that combines all of the skills.
 Students can train with all of the practice resources as many times as needed.
 If students need more help, they are encouraged to seek free tutoring either in-person or online through the UNCG Math Help Center.